 Both parents meet with the mediator separately.
 Young people attend three sessions to help them explore their thoughts, feelings and views and decide what they want to feedback.

-To find out more about Consulting Children
+To find out more about our consulting children services contact us

 Hi, I'm Megan and I want to tell you what happened when my parents divorced.
 I'm 12 now and they separated when I was 10.
 It was a big shock when they told me about splitting up and I was really upset.
 They said they were sad too, they would still love me and I would take turns to live with each of them and it would be okay.